Susak: Antiquity through Napoleon

 The name of Susak is believed to be derived from sampsychon (Greek for marjoram), which was later transformed into sansegus and sansacus in Romance languages, and finally adopted by Slavs as Susak.

 There is speculation that Susak has been settled for at least two thousand years by Illyrians, Greek sailors, and Romans (as a summer resort for wealthier Roman citizens).
 While there is little or no surviving evidence from Susak supporting this claim, there are ancient remains - including buildings, mosaics, coins, and burial sarcophagi - on other islands surrounding Susak.
 The latest Susak would have been settled is during the early Middle Ages.
 Assuming Susak was settled then, probably Slavs would have ruled the island under the Byzantine Empire during that time period (circa 500 CE through circa 1000 CE).

 Giovanni the Deacon wrote the earliest surviving text referencing Susak in the early 11th century.
 He wrote about Saracens in 844 destroying a fleet of Venetian ships.
 The surviving ships were said to have fled to Sansego.

 Susak was likely governed by the Croatian Kingdom during the 10th and 11th centuries.
-In or around 1071, the Croatian King Krešimir gave Susak to Benedictine monks to build an abbey on the island.
+In or around 1071, the Croatian King Krešimir gave Susak to Benedictine monks to build an abbey on the island, which would be dedicated to Saint Michael and Nicholas.
 The Benedictine monks governed Susak until sometime between the 12th century and 1267.
-1267 is the year Istria became a territory of the Republic of Venice and it is likely that Susak was also ceded to the Venetians at or around the same time.
-The monastery was operational from the 11th century until 1770 when the Church of Saint Nicholas was built to replace it.
+1267 is the year in which Istria became a territory of the Republic of Venice and it is likely that Susak was also ceded to the Venetians at or around the same time.
+The monastery was operational from the 11th century until 1770 when the new Church of Saint Nicholas was built on its place.